 Cake mix muffins are one of my favorite ways to make muffins.
 Since I usually have cake mix in my pantry, it’s just more convenient.

 Cakes are higher in sugar and liquids and lower in fat so cake mix muffins will have a much lighter, fluffier texture than the traditional muffin batter.
-Muffins are more dense than a cupcake.
+Muffins are denser than a cupcake.

 If you’ve never tried muffins using cake mix before these Cherry Almond Chocolate Muffins are worth the try…